MohanadOO/25-5_Clock/README.md

-# Pomodoro Clock previewer using ReactJs.
+# Pomodoro Clock using ReactJs.

 You can check the project on this page [Here](https://codepen.io/mohanadoo/full/abLWmGV)

-It was a challenge creating this project but it was satisfying in the end.

 Check out my Other projects created with React.js as well 👇